Are you ready for daylight savings time? Use these time change tips for kids

 It’s that time of year where we set our clocks forward and LOSE an hour of sleep.
 Many consider this to be the worse of the two-time changes, due to the lost hour of sleep.
-In fact there is some truth to the impact this has – it’s reported that more car accidents and heart attacks occur as well as a drop in productivity at work.
+In fact, there is some truth to the impact this has – it’s reported that more car accidents and heart attacks occur as well as a drop in productivity at work.
 If I had my way, daylight savings time wouldn’t exist!
+But since it does, I’m sharing my best time change tips for kids in this blog.

 How will this affect your baby or toddler?